 You Let Me In By Camilla Bruce

-Check-out my interview with Camilla Bruce- and her latest, In the Garden of Spite
+Check out my interview with Camilla Bruce- and her latest, In the Garden of Spite

 DON’T MESS WITH THE FAE

 Although most know by now that I don’t give spoilers without a lot of warning, due to the structure and how the content is rolled out, I want to say upfront that nothing I speak of in this review will be spoilery.
 What I talk about is stated up front, in the blurb of the book and/or overall/general arc of the story.
 There are many specifics throughout the story that change much of the context.
-Telling you my opinion doesn’t matter (as you will see down below) or that it is Fae related (you know that by Chapter 1) is not spoiling anything.
+Telling you my opinion doesn’t matter (as you will see down below) or that it is Fae-related (you know that by Chapter 1) is not spoiling anything.
 Promise!

-Do I need to say it another language?
+Do I need to say it in another language?
 I have been saying it since I read The Cruel Prince.
 Ok.
 Maybe not that long because I didn’t know when I read The Cruel Prince.
 That was my first introduction.
 Shortly after The Cruel Prince I knew, and I have been saying it ever since.
 YOU DON’T MESS WITH THE FAE.
 Yet, I don’t think people listen.
 And it isn’t like you have to listen to me.
-I’m pretty sure 90% of those that visit this site read a fair amount of fee filled fantasy novels themselves.
-Yet, I constantly see the Fae referenced as magical, cute and fun little beings… and oh wouldn’t it be fun to just go fly with them … no JUST STOP.
+I’m pretty sure 90% of those that visit this site read a fair amount of fee-filled fantasy novels themselves.
+Yet, I constantly see the Fae referenced as magical, cute, and fun little beings… and oh wouldn’t it be fun to just go fly with them … no JUST STOP.
 They aren’t taking you to Neverland.
 The Fae would no sooner cross the street to spit on you if you were on fire.

 To be brutally honest?
 The Fae would no sooner cross the street to spit on themselves if they were on fire, nor let anyone else spit on them to put out the fire.
 Unless, of course, they tricked you into doing it as a favor to them and thereby you owed them for saving their lives.
 This would give them the opportunity to play mischief on your mess at their endless amusement.
 At which point, yes, they would let you spit to put out the fire that was killing them.
 YOU SEE WHAT THEY DID THEIR?